modernatx/seqlike/README.md

-Built around the [Biopython SeqRecord class](https://biopython.org/wiki/SeqRecord), SeqLikes abstracts over the semantics of molecular biology (DNA -> RNA -> AA) to allow manipulating an abstract sequence at the level which is most computationally convenient.
+Built around the [Biopython SeqRecord class](https://biopython.org/wiki/SeqRecord), SeqLikes abstracts over the semantics of molecular biology (DNA -> RNA -> AA) to allow manipulating a biological sequence at the level which is most computationally convenient.

 For example: